Determinacy and J\'onsson cardinals in $L(\mathbb{R})$: Main proofs

-We now proceed to the proof of \ref{strongerlem}.
-For expository reasons, we first prove this and our main theorems with the assumption ``$\ad+V=\lr$'' replaced by ``$\lr\psub V$ and $\sM_\omega^\#$ exists and is iterable in $V^{\col(\om,\pow(\RR))}$''.
-This implies $\ad^{\lr}$, but is stronger; see \cite{hodlr} for the proof of this and the analysis of $\hod^{\lr}$ under this assumption.
-We later explain how to avoid the extra assumption.
+\begin{proof}[Proof of Lemma \ref{strongerlem}] For simplicity, we only directly prove the conclusion of \ref{strongerlem} with the assumption of ``$\ad+{V=\lr}$'' replaced by ``$\sM_\omega^\#$ exists and is iterable in $V^{\col(\om,\pow(\RR))}$''.\footnote{This implies $\ad^{\lr}$, but is stronger; see \cite{hodlr} for the proof of this and the analysis of $\hod^{\lr}$ under this assumption.} This argument combined with the argument of \cite[Section 7]{hodcore} then shows that the conclusion actually follows from ``$\ad+V=\lr$''.
+Regarding the argument of \cite[\S7]{hodcore} (and with notation as there), we only need the analysis of $(\hod|\Theta)^{\J_\gamma(\RR)}$.
+(Thus, we do not need the arguments of \cite{hodcore} analysing $\hod$ above $\Theta$.)

+We recall a few facts from the analysis of $\hod^{\lr}|\Theta$ using $\mws$ (see \cite{hodlr} or \cite{hodcore}).
+There is a directed system $\sF$ defined in $\lr$, consisting of premice and iteration maps, whose direct limit is $\hod^{\lr}|\Theta$.
+For this we need consider only iteration trees which are finite stacks $(\sT_0,\ldots,\sT_{n-1})$ of normal trees $\sT_i$, such that for each $i+1<n$, the main branch of $\sT_i$ does not drop; call such trees \textit{relevant}.
+There is a unique strategy $\Sigma$ for $\mws$ having domain the set of relevant trees on $\mws$, and which is an $(\om,\om,\om_1+1)$-strategy on its domain.
+Let $G$ be generic for $\Coll(\om,\pow(\RR))$ and let $\Sigma'$ be the corresponding strategy for $V[G]$.
+Then $\Sigma\sub\Sigma'$; this follows from the homogeneity of the forcing.